 It’s always a good idea to speak with a lawyer relatively soon after an accident.
 It can take time to locate evidence to prove your personal injury case.

-However, under the Florida statute of limitations, you have four years to file a personal injury lawsuit.
-After the four-year deadline passes, the court will refuse to hear your case.
+However, under the Florida statute of limitations, you usually have two years to file a personal injury lawsuit.
+After the two-year deadline passes, the court will refuse to hear your case.
 That means you’ll be barred from seeking damages.